Beliavsky/Fortran-code-on-GitHub/README.md

 [cumsum_benchmark](https://github.com/ivan-pi/cumsum_benchmark): benchmarks for the cumulative sum of an array, in Fortran, C++, Matlab, and Python, using various methods

+[Himeno Benchmark in Modern Fortran](https://github.com/degawa/Himeno-Benchmark-in-Modern-Fortran): [Himeno benchmark](https://i.riken.jp/en/supercom/documents/himenobmt/) to evaluate performance of incompressible fluid analysis code, written in Modern Fortran style, achieving almost the same execution performance as the original version.
+In this program, global variables are eliminated, and some variable names and subroutine names are refactored.

 [hpc-medley](https://github.com/moutai/hpc-medley): two publicly available hpc benchmarks: NPB (NAS) and the HPL part of the HPCC challenge.
 It is used to determine the performance of clustered computing resources.

 [Julia, Matlab, Octave, and Fortran FEM Benchmark and Comparison](https://github.com/rdeits/julia-matlab-fortran-fem-benchmark): Benchmark and comparison of Julia, Matlab, Octave, and Fortran for a 2D Poisson problem solved on a unit square, by rdeits.
 The problem is discretized with Q1 bilinear Lagrange finite elements.